AlexisPerdomoD/AlexisPerdomoD/README.md

 I specialize in building robust, scalable, and secure applications, leveraging modern technologies and best practices.
 My goal is to create impactful software that solves real-world problems.

 ### 💼 What I Bring:
-1) **Backend Expertise**: Proficient in Node JS (Typescript, Javascript) and Dotnet (CShark).
+1) **Backend Expertise**: Proficient in Node JS (Typescript, Javascript) and Dotnet (CShark) and Golang.
 Following best practices in order to create clean, maintainable code with a focus on quality and security.
-2) **Frontend Skills**: Experienced in HTML, CSS, Valilla JS, React, React Native and Next.
+2) **Frontend Skills**: Experienced in HTML, CSS, Valilla JS, React,React Router DOM, React Native Expo framework.
 3) **Database Mastery**: Hands-on with both SQL (PostgreSQL, MySQL, etc) and NoSQL (MongoDB, Firestore, etc) databases.
 4) **Soft Skills**: Team player, good communication abilities and good sense of priorities focus.